BurakGunCodes/BurakGunCodes/README.md

 - 👋 Hi, I’m @BurakGunCodes
-- 👀 I’m Embedded Software Developer who has interest in data science.
+- 👀 I’m an Embedded Software Developer who has an interest in data science.
 Currently working on SQL and Python.
 - 📫 You can reach me via burak.gun@hotmail.com

 <!---